pravj/blog-repo/content/blog/anatomy-of-a-finshots-story-effective-storytelling.md

 It would be interesting to learn more about the behind-the-scene of the engine.
 Pretty sure there will be so many Quality-Check/Control lessons to learn about.

+**Topic backlog/pipeline/prioritization**

-**Topic backlog/pipeline/prioritization**, how they curate the topics/ideas to write about, and how do they prioritize one over the other.
+How they curate the topics/ideas to write about, and how do they prioritize one over the other.

-**Title/Big-question ideation and evaluation process**, how do they go about narrowing down on the "Big Question," and how do they evaluate if the final content is "Finshot worthy."
+**Title/Big-question ideation and evaluation process**

+How do they go about narrowing down on the "Big Question," and how do they evaluate if the final content is "Finshot worthy."

 > If you've found this article helpful, what do you think about sharing it with someone in your circle?
 >